What Is Desalination?

-As demand for fresh water increases, communities look to the sea and to previously unusable aquifers
+As demand for fresh water increases, communities look to the sea and to previously unusable brackish sources

 The U.S. Geological Survey defines saline water by the following concentrations of salt, expressed in parts per million: